lanwin/esphome_samsung_ac/readme.md

 Follow these steps to install and configure the software for your AC unit controller:

 1. **Create a New ESPHome Device:**
-   - Begin by creating a new ESPHome device in your Home Assistant instance or ESPHome comand line tool.
+   - Begin by creating a new ESPHome device in your Home Assistant instance or ESPHome command line tool.
    - Use the configuration from [example.yaml](https://github.com/lanwin/esphome_samsung_ac/blob/main/example.yaml) file as a template and copy over the `api` and `ota` sections from the newly created YAML.

 1. **Deploy and Boot:**